 Richard’s a member of the main committee, and votes and has opinions.
 His favourite distance is 5k, and his favourite race is probably the Hatfield 5k.

-Jo Matthews – Committee Member
+Delphine Gibbs – Committee Member

 Sean Bowen – Mens’ Team Captain

-Sean goes to the AGMs of the Midweek League and Sunday Cross Country League.
+He represents GCR at the quarterly meetings of the Herts AAA Road Running Subcommittee, and at the AGMs of the Midweek League and Sunday Cross Country League.